xtendui/xtendui/src/gatsby/markdown/components/form/addon.md

 It **automatically runs** on **form submit** and **automatically scrolls** on the **first invalid** form item.

+For usability purpose it automatically sets `[aria-invalid]`.

+If you have **custom backend validation** on submit add also the class `.invalid-submit`, and you can add javascript to automatically **scroll to the first validation** element on page load.

 <div class="xt-overflow-sub overflow-y-hidden overflow-x-scroll my-5 xt-my-auto w-full">

 |                         | Syntax                                    | Default / Arguments                       | Description                   |